rOpenSpain/spanish/README.md

 - magrittr must be installed.
 - to_number() needs clean text.
 So it must be previously cleaned & removed extraneous words, symbols or cents.
 - to_number() quantities MUST be written in a correct Spanish (this is not a grammar tool).
-- to_words() does not keep sign.
-If negative numbers are provided, their positive is used for conversion.
+- to_words() does keep sign.
+If negative numbers are provided, the sign is used for conversion.
 - The upper limit is up to the millions range in both cases.
 - geocode_cadastral() requests to catastro website.
 So notice if website is alive and working.